-This section study investigates the relative role of air-sea heat exchange and oceanic processes during MHWs in the Mediterranean Sea, using.
-Events were initially identified based on satellite and reanalysis data-derived SST within 1993-2022.
-Then, aAn ocean mixed layer heat budget analysis was is performed to derive the change in SST attributed to the net surface heat budget during onset and decline phases.
+This study investigates the role of air-sea heat exchange during MHWs in the Mediterranean Sea, using satellite and reanalysis data within 1993-2022.
+An ocean mixed layer heat budget analysis is performed to derive the change in SST attributed to the net surface heat budget during onset and decline phases.

-Air-sea heat fluxesflux are is the primary driver in 44% of the onset and only in 17% of the decline phases in the basin. suggesting that oceanic processes have a key role in regulating SST during MHWs, particularly during decline periods.
-Heat fluxesflux acts in favor of the development of most MHWs, across all seasons and especially during warmer months and onset phases.
-Moreover, their its contribution is greater in the Adriatic and Aegean sub-basins, where itthey becomes the major driver of most onset phases.
-Among the heat flux components, LH emerges as the most significant contributor to SST anomalies, in line with prior studies (Sen Gupta et al., 2020; Oliver et al. 2021; Schlegel et al., 2021; Marin et al., 2022).
+Air-sea heat flux is the primary driver in 44% of the onset and only in 17% of the decline phases in the basin.
+Heat flux acts in favor of the development of most MHWs, across all seasons and especially during warmer months and onset phases.
+Moreover, its contribution is greater in the Adriatic and Aegean sub-basins, where it becomes the major driver of most onset phases.
+Among the heat flux components, LH emerges as the most significant contributor to SST anomalies, in line with prior studies (Sen Gupta et al., 265 2020; Oliver et al. 2021; Schlegel et al., 2021; Marin et al., 2022).
 Short-lasting onset/decline phases (shorter than 5 days) tend to experience a smaller contribution of heat flux in forming the SST evolution, compared to longer phases (lasting 5-10 or more than 10 days).
-Furthermore, there is an inverse relationship between MHW severity and the -contribution of heat fluxesflux.
-As less than half of the events are primarily driven by air-sea heat flux, our results imply a key role of oceanic processes in regulating SST during most events and particularly during decline periods.
+Furthermore, there is an inverse relationship between MHW severity and the contribution of heat flux.
+As less than half of the events are primarily driven by air-sea heat flux, our results imply a key role of oceanic processes in regulating SST during 270 most events and particularly during decline periods.

-shorter-lasting events.
+Examining the mixed layer during MHWs revealed a progressively decreasing MLD over the entire event-duration, particularly for shorter-lasting events.
 In turn, a significant mixed layer deepening was found to occur after the end of the decline period of most events in the basin.
-In cases of smaller contribution of heat fluxesflux (e.g. during shorter compared to longer events, or during declines compared to onsets), a stronger correlation between SSTA and MLDA is also found, further supporting the key-role of oceanic processes in such cases.
+In cases of smaller contribution of heat flux (e.g. during shorter compared to longer events, or during declines compared to onsets), a stronger correlation between SSTA and MLDA is also found, further supporting the key-role of oceanic 275 processes in such cases.
 These findings suggest that the surface cooling occurring right after the peak intensity day is likely not associated with vertical mixing.
 Moreover, this potentially suggests that horizontal advection is the oceanic factor playing the most significant role by the time the decline period begins, especially for shorter declines.
 This hypothesis finds support in the results of Marin et al. (2022), who highlighted the role of horizontal heat advection during the MHW evolution, and Schlegel et al. (2021) who suggested that advection and mixing should drive the MHW decline, based on similar indications.